 Allows the user to choose between relative (to the ground), interpreting the altitude as a value in meters above the terrain, or absolute, interpreting the altitude as an absolute height value in meters according to the vertical reference system used by the Earth browser (e.g., Google Earth uses the EGM96 geoid, whereas Cesium uses the WGS84 ellipsoid), or clamp to ground, which allows the exported objects to be always clamped to ground.

 This means, when relative altitude mode is chosen, the z-coordinates of the exports represent the vertical distance from the digital terrain model (DTM) of the Earth browser, which should be 0 for those points on the ground (the building's footprint) and higher for the rest (roof surfaces, for instance).
-However, z-coordinate values of the city objects stored in a 3DCityDB usually have values bigger than 0, so choosing this altitude mode will result most times in exports hovering over the ground.
+However, z-coordinate values of the city objects stored in a 3DCityDB usually have values bigger than 0, so choosing this altitude mode will often result in exports hovering over the ground.